Rjv-RY/spring-web-app-todo/README.md

-# SpringBoot-Web-App

-This is a learning project, trying out SpringBoot through application.
+This is a learning project where I explore Spring Boot by building a basic web application.

-The stack is as follows:
--Springboot for annotations
--Springboot security for login/logut and page access protection -Jasper & BootStrap for HTML and styling
--H2 as a local db for testing
+🔧 Tech Stack

+    Spring Boot – Core framework and annotations

+    Spring Security – For login, logout, and access control

--Spring Data JPA and Hibernate for SQL queries
+    Spring Data JPA + Hibernate – Simplified database interactions via ORM
--MySQL connector for easier connections
--MySQL using a Docker Container (For more in-depth testing)

-Will actually refine this ReadMe later, thank you for your time.
+    MySQL – Main database (running in a Docker container)

+    H2 – In-memory database for local testing

+    JSP + Jasper – For server-side rendering

+    Bootstrap – Frontend styling

+    jQuery – (Included for Bootstrap compatibility; may not be used directly yet)

+    Maven – Project build management